abuseofnotation/abuseofnotation.github.io/_posts/microblog/2025-04-03-haskell-task.md

   combinations letters n
 ```

 Now, the most complicated case is finding the combinations that *do* include the letter.
-They are just the combinations that do not include it, with length - 1 with the letter prepended.
+To find them, we take the combinations that do not include it, with length - 1 and then prepend the letter to each of them.

 ```
     ++ map (letter :) (combinations letters (n -1))